MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

       :alt: BT streamfunction
       :name: channel_bt_psi

       Barotropic streamfunction averaged over over simulation year 30.
 Left plot is from non-GM run, right using GM.
+Contour interval is 20 Sv.

 :numref:`channel_MOC_eul` shows the Eulerian meridional overturning circulation for the non-GM run (left) and GM run (right).
 Again, they appear quite similar; what we are observing here is known as a "Deacon Cell" (Deacon 1937 :cite:`deacon:37`; Bryan 1991 :cite:`bryan:91`) forced by surface Ekman transport to the north
-(see also Doos and Webb 1994, Speer et al. 2000), with downwelling in the northern half of the basin and upwelling in the south.
+(see also Döös and Webb 1994 :cite:`doos:94`, Speer et al. 2000 :cite:`speer:00`), with downwelling in the northern half of the basin and upwelling in the south.
 The magnitude of this cell, on the order of 1-2 Sverdrups, may not seem very impressive, but it is important to consider our zonal domain spans only about 1/20th of the
 60th parallel south; scaled up, the magnitude of this cell is quite large.
-Also note some local recirculation in the latitude bands where the ridge slopes to the deep notch.
+Some local recirculation occurs in the latitude bands where the ridge slopes down to the center of the deep notch.
-The centers of these recirculations are deep, where stratification is quite weak, so much of water recirculated here falls within a very narrow density class.
+The centers of these recirculations occur in the bottom 2000 m, where stratification is quite weak, so much of water recirculated here falls within a very narrow density class.
 The deep ridge effectively creates east-west sidewalls at depth, thus able to support an overturning in thermal wind balance, whereas no sidewalls exist in the upper portion of the water column.
-There is little overturning associated with the deep jet flowing through the notch center (where the bottom is flat).
+There is little overturning associated with the deep jet flowing through the flat bottom of the notch.

-Also worth noting is that we see some evidence of noise in the :numref:`channel_MOC_eul`, in the jaggedy contours, despite our rather large choice of Ah=2000 m2/s for (uniform) horizontal viscosity and our higher-order advective scheme.
-These noise artifacts increase fairly dramatically for smaller choices of Ah, although as tested the solution remains stable for viscosity decreased an order of magnitude.
+Also worth noting is that we see some evidence of noise (jaggedy contours) in :numref:`channel_MOC_eul`, despite our rather large choice of :math:`A_{h}`\ =2000 m\ :sup:`2` s\ :sup:`--1` for (uniform) horizontal viscosity and our higher-order advective scheme.
+These noise artifacts increase fairly dramatically for smaller choices of :math:`A_{h}`, although we tested the solution remains stable for :math:`A_{h}` decreased by an order of magnitude.

   .. figure:: figs/MOC_EUL.png
       :width: 100%